opendataformat/r-package-opendataformat/README.md

 library("opendataformat")
 ```

-The opendataformat package consists of four main functions:
+The opendataformat package consists of five main functions:

 - `read_opendf()` to read an Open Data Format file in R. This function takes an input parameter, which is the path to the Open Data Format ZIP file, and points to an R object for further processing.